rasoulifarhad/java-projects/ddd-example-tips/README.md

 ##### Updating / Manipulating An Entity

 Once an entity is created, it is updated/manipulated by the use cases until it is deleted from the system.
 There can be different types of the use cases directly or indirectly changes an entity.

+#### Domain Logic & Application Logic

+Business Logic in the Domain Driven Design is split into two parts (layers):

+- Domain Logic and
+- Application Logic

+Domain Logic consists of the Core Domain Rules of the system while Application Logic implements application specific Use Cases.

+##### Multiple Application Layers

+DDD helps to **deal with complexity** when your system is large.
+Especially, if there are **multiple applications** are being developed in a **single domain**, then the **Domain Logic vs Application Logic separation** becomes much more important.

+Assume that you are building a system that has multiple applications;

+- A **Public Web Site Application**, built with Spring MVC, to show your products to users.
+Such a web site doesn't require authentication to see the products.
+The users login to the web site, only if they are performing some actions (like adding a product to the basket).
+- A **Back Office Application**, built with Angular UI (that uses REST APIs).
+This application used by office workers of the company to manage the system (like editing product descriptions).
+- A **Mobile Application** that has much simpler UI compared to the Public Web Site.
+It may communicate to the server via REST APIs or another technology (like TCP sockets).

+Every application will have different **requirements**, different **use cases** (Application Service methods), different **DTOs**, different **validation** and **authorization** rules... etc.

+Mixing all these logics into a single application layer makes your services contain too many if conditions with **complicated business logic** makes your code **harder to develop, maintain and test** and leads to potential bugs.

+If you've multiple applications with a single domain;

+- Create **separate application layers** for each application/client type and implement application specific business logic in these separate layers.
+- Use a **single domain layer** to share the core domain logic.

+**To be more clear about the implementation, you can create different projects for each application types.**

+Example: Creating a new Organization in a Domain Service

+Example: Creating a new Organization in an Application Service

+Discussion: Why don't we move the payment logic into the domain service?

+Example: CRUD Operations